 Tip: Some pump components can’t handle high temperatures or pressure washing.
 Check with your manufacturer or distributor to make sure you're using the proper cleaning/sanitization methods.
 And make sure to always check the pump manufacturer's chemical compatibility guide to ensure the cleaning materials are compatible with the materials of the unit.

 Using AODD Pumps to Help With Hand Sanitizer Production

 AODD pumps can pump virtually any liquid safely and efficiently.

-If you’ve decided to rely on the versatility of your AODD pump to help alleviate the hand sanitizer shortage, make sure your pump can handle the application.
-Follow the manufacturer’s guidelines for proper use and industry standards for appropriate cleaning and sanitization.
+If you've decided to rely on the versatility of your AODD pump to produce hand sanitizer, make sure your pump can handle the application.
+Follow the manufacturer's guidelines for proper use and industry standards for appropriate cleaning and sanitization.

 If you have a SANDPIPER pump, check the chemical compatibility guide and consult SANDPIPER’s experienced engineers and after-sales support team for guidance and troubleshooting tips.
 Or, feel free to leave your question as a comment below.